ignacio-chiazzo/ruby-minitest-analyzer/README.md

 ### How can I run the analyzer on my Application?

-run `ruby minitest.rb` it will analyze the tests within the project that uses Minitests.
+Run `ruby minitest.rb` it will analyze the tests within the project that uses Minitests.
 1) Create a new test file.
 2) Create a method `require_all_test_files` that will require all the tests files, including the files needed to run the tests e.g. `test_helper.rb`.